Universal approximation theorem: Bounded depth and bounded width

 The bounded depth and bounded width case was first studied by Maiorov and Pinkus in 1999.
 They showed that there exists an analytic sigmoidal activation function such that two hidden layer neural networks with bounded number of units in hidden layers are universal approximators.

-In 2018, Guliyev and Ismailov constructed a smooth sigmoidal activation function providing universal approximation property for two hidden layer feedforward neural networks with less units in hidden layers.
+In 2018, Guliyev and Ismailov constructed a smooth sigmoidal activation function providing universal approximation property for two hidden layer feedforward neural networks with fewer units in hidden layers.
 In 2018, they also constructed single hidden layer networks with bounded width that are still universal approximators for univariate functions.
 However, this does not apply for multivariable functions.

 In 2022, Shen et al. obtained precise quantitative information on the depth and width required to approximate a target function by deep and wide ReLU neural networks.

 Quantitative bounds

 The question of minimal possible width for universality was first studied in 2021, Park et al obtained the minimum width required for the universal approximation of L^{p} functions using feed-forward neural networks with ReLU as activation functions.
 Similar results that can be directly applied to residual neural networks were also obtained in the same year by Paulo Tabuada and Bahman Gharesifard using control-theoretic arguments.
 In 2023, Cai obtained the optimal minimum width bound for the universal approximation.

 For the arbitrary depth case, Leonie Papon and Anastasis Kratsios derived explicit depth estimates depending on the regularity of the target function and of the activation function.